|

 (3) Fair market value taken

-into account
+into account For purposes

-fair market value at the time
+value at the time of the termination

-shall be taken into account.
+(or transfer) shall be taken

 (d) Elections with respect to